himanshunete/HashMapAndTree/README.md

-This Project is to create HashTable and Binary Search Tree
+This project is to create hashTable and binary search tree